ahillss/ReverseEngineeringNotes/README.md

 #### a hex editor

-I use [HT](http://hte.sourceforge.net), which also comes with a builtin disassembler, allowing you to see the assembly representation of the hex code as you type.

 #### to know assembly

 Have a basic knowledge of assembly used to create the binary.

 In this tutorial I will use X86 assembly.
 There are two main assembly styles to choose from, Intel and AT&T. I prefer Intel because it looks less cluttered.
 The [differences can be found here](http://archive.is/f1dul).
 The book I used was *PC Assembly Language by Paul A. Carter* [available free online here](http://pacman128.github.io/pcasm).

-#### assembly to hex converter

-To insert code into the binary you will need program to convert your assembly into hex code.
-I use rasm2 from [radare2](https://radare.org).

 #### a debugger